COPENHAGEN to SWEDEN

 The reason Swedish rail does not cater for bike transport is because it was privatized some years ago and the new owners decided they would not carry bikes.
 Prior to privatization trains carried bikes.
 Sweden is otherwise very bike friendly with good bike tracks and respectful car drivers.

 Bev and I have a friend at home whose nickname is Have-a-Chat, who was a rural mail delivery man and he took hours more than normal to do his delivery as he stopped and chatted to people waiting at their mailboxes for mail, hence his nickname.
-Today Have-a-Chat would have been proud of me as I chatted to a number of travellers on the train, including Fovad from Algeria.
+Today Have-a-Chat would have been proud of me as I chatted to a number of travellers on the train, including Fouad from Algeria.

 Fovad is an English/French teacher in his home country so it stands to reason that he enjoys travel and communicating in languages other than his own.
-Unfortunately Fovad is a little perplexed as to why members of his family do not fully understand his need to travel.
-We chatted to Fovad for almost the whole of the journey and at the end of the trip he paid me the compliment by saying, ‘I wish I could talk to my father like I have to you today’.
-After bidding Fovad farewell and encouraging him to try and understand his family’s thinking we met with Sara’s father, Lars, who whisked us off to the island of Javeron on Lake Vanern where the family have a summerhouse.
+Unfortunately Fouad is a little perplexed as to why members of his family do not fully understand his need to travel.
+We chatted to Fouad for almost the whole of the journey and at the end of the trip he paid me the compliment by saying, ‘I wish I could talk to my father like I have to you today’.
+After bidding Fouad farewell and encouraging him to try and understand his family’s thinking we met with Sara’s father, Lars, who whisked us off to the island of Javeron on Lake Vanern where the family have a summerhouse.

 Our little house while on the island is the one closest to the water on the left hand side.
 The jetty is not just for mooring a boat alongside.
 It is also used as an outdoor dining area.